DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |OneHandOn| replace:: turn one hand mode on
 .. |PageDown| replace:: the keyboard Page Down key
 .. |PageUp| replace:: the keyboard Page Up key
-.. |PanLeft| replace:: pan to the left
+.. |PanLeft| replace:: pan one braille display length to the left (wrapping to the end of the previous line or going to the start of the previous screen element as needed)
-.. |PanRight| replace:: pan to the right
+.. |PanRight| replace:: pan one braille display length to the right (wrapping to the start of the next line or going to the start of the next screen element as needed)
 .. |PasteFromClipboard| replace:: paste the current clipboard content
 .. |People| replace:: go to the People (Contacts) app
 .. |PowerOff| replace:: go to the Power Off screen